 The main industries in the region comprise facets of the sugar industry including distilling and cane harvester manufacturing, as well as small crops, forestry, agriculture, fishing and marine, light aircraft manufacturing, metal casting, machining and tourism.

-- Foreshore revegetation project at Mon Repos Turtle Rookery
+- Foreshore clean-ups and revegetation at Mon Repos turtle rookery and Elliott Heads

 For further information on the Burnett LMAC please contact:Great Barrier Reef Marine Park Authority